JulietteHoisnard/blog/_posts/2024-04-22-what-it-takes-to-be-a-great-leader.markdown

 - Show humility: They are modest about capabilities, admit mistakes, and create the space for others to contribute.
 - Be aware of your own biases: They show awareness of personal blind spots, as well as flaws in the system, and work hard to ensure a meritocracy.
 - Be curious about others: They demonstrate an open  mindset and deep curiosity about others, listen without judgment, and  seek with empathy to understand those around them.
-- Cultivate cultural intelligence: They are attentive to others’ cultures and adapt as required.
+- Cultivate cultural intelligence: They are attentive to others' cultures and adapt as required.
 - And finally foster effective collaboration: They empower others, pay attention to diversity of thinking and psychological safety, and focus on team cohesion.

 Two great resources on inclusive leadership: